prettygood236/prettygood236.github.io/_posts/Study/Data Structures and Algorithms/2022-02-12-fundamentals-of-algorithms.md

   path: /assets/img/data-structures-and-algorithms/algorithm-main.jpg
 ---

-Algorithm is a set of **well-defined instructions to solve a particular problem**.
+Algorithm is a set of **well-defined instructions to solve a particular problem**. <br>
 It takes a set of input and produces a desired output.
 {:.lead}

 * toc